Patient education: Colon polyps (Beyond the Basics)

 Complications — Polypectomy is safe although it has a few potential risks and complications.
 The most common complications are bleeding and perforation (creating a hole in the colon).
 Fortunately, this occurs infrequently (one in 1000 patients having colonoscopy).
 Bleeding can usually be controlled during colonoscopy by cauterizing (applying heat) to the bleeding site; surgery is sometimes required for perforation.

-After polyp removal — Medications that can increase bleeding, including aspirin, ibuprofen (Advil®, Motrin®), and naproxen (Aleve®), should be avoided for approximately two weeks after polypectomy.
-Acetaminophen (Tylenol®) is safe to take.
-People who require anticoagulant medications such as warfarin (Coumadin®) should discuss how and when to resume this medication with their clinician.
+Medication use — Nonsteroidal anti-inflammatory drugs including aspirin, ibuprofen (sample brand names: Advil, Motrin), and naproxen (sample brand name: Aleve) can usually be continued before your colonoscopy.
+Acetaminophen (sample brand name: Tylenol) is safe to take.
+People who require anti-clotting medications such as warfarin (sample brand name: Coumadin) should discuss how and when to stop and resume this medication with their clinician.

-Follow-up examination — People with adenomatous polyps have an increased risk of developing more polyps, which are likely to be adenomatous.
+Follow-up colonoscopy — Patients should discuss the results of the tissue analysis when they are available, within a few weeks after the procedure, to decide if and when a follow-up examination is needed.
+People with adenomatous polyps have an increased risk of developing more polyps, which are likely to be adenomatous.
 There is a 25 to 30 percent chance that adenomas will be present on a repeat colonoscopy done three years after the initial polypectomy.
 Some of these polyps may have been present during the original examination, but were too small to detect.
 Other new polyps may also have developed.

 After polyps are removed, repeat colonoscopy is recommended, usually three to five years after the initial colonoscopy.
 However, this time interval depends upon several factors: